 The principles of relational psychotherapy taught by the Toronto Institute for Relational Psychotherapy are drawn from self psychology, intersubjectivity theory, relational psychoanalysis, psychodynamic developmental theory, trauma theory, and feminist theories of psychotherapy.

 The Toronto Institute for Relational Psychotherapy offers a therapy referral service to the general public.
-Anyone may call the Institute to request an appointment with a TIRP student or recent graduate.
-Institute staff respond to all calls sensitively and confidentially.
+For this service, please visit tirp-lowcost-therapy.ca and contact a TIRP student or recent graduate directly.

-We offer private appointments with a student therapist for a fee of $20 (including HST) per session, and this fee is applicable for as long as the student is in training.
+Student therapists offer their services for $25 (including HST) per session.
+This fee is applicable for as long as the student is in training.

-Low-cost TIRP therapists practice in central Toronto, Etobicoke, Oakville, Woodbridge, Markham, Newmarket, Brampton, London, Huntsville, Bracebridge, Muskoka, Haliburton and Barry's Bay.
+Low cost TIRP therapists practice in St Catharines, Collingwood, Oakville, Waterloo, Brampton, Toronto, Hamilton, Newmarket, London, and Barry's Bay.

 All therapy sessions are conducted according to the Institute's standards of professional ethics, which include confidentiality and appropriate supervision.
 The faculty who supervise student work are experienced as therapists, consultants, and supervisors.